PDLT-University-of-York/test-split-site/docs/panopto/index.md

 # Panopto

 !!!
 Summary
-    Panopto is a tool to create and share video content.
-It powers the Replay lecture capture system and allows staff to create recordings on their own devices.
+    Panopto is York's tool to create, share and manage video content.
+It powers the Replay lecture capture system and also allows staff to create recordings on their own devices using the Panopto self-recorder.

 <!-- Find the guide you need by: